 Java has always been an excellent choice for developers because of its high demand in the software industry.
 In the past, we have compiled a list of the 10 Best Java IDEs for Linux.
 It includes many popular Java IDEs, including Eclipse.

 The Eclipse installer should be available for most Linux distributions in the distros’ default repositories.
 So you can open up the software center and search for ‘Eclipse’, and you should have it to install.

 For example, I have installed Zorin OS 15.1.
 To install Eclipse on Zorin OS, open Software and search Eclipse.
 Zorin is based on Ubuntu, so any other distro based on the Ubuntu LTS release has Eclipse in the default repository.

 Hit the install button, and the software center will install Eclipse IDE with all dependencies.
 Now open Eclipse from the application menu.

 If your Linux distro does not have a software center, you can use Synaptic or apt to install Eclipse.

-If you use a Linux distro based on Fedora or Arch, you can use the default package manager to install Eclipse.
-For example, Fedora uses dnf package manager, or CentOS uses yum, or Arch uses pacman.
+Using a Linux distro based on Fedora or Arch, you can use the default package manager to install Eclipse.
+For example, Fedora has the DNF package manager, CentOS has yum, and Arch has pacman.